TurboWarp/packager/README.md

 Copyright (C) 2021-2022 Thomas Weber

-This project is licensed under the GNU Lesser General Public License version 3.
-See COPYING and COPYING.LESSER for more information.
-We believe that packaging a project using the packager "makes use of an interface provided by the Library, but which is not otherwise based on the Library"
+This project is licensed under the Apache License, version 2.0.
+See LICENSE for more information.